JackHughes03/staying-private-online/README.md

 <li><b>MAC Address: </b> MAC stands for Media Access Control, and is another unique identifier.
 Although unlike IP addresses, MAC addresses are primarily used for communication within local networks.
 Devices on the same local network (like your home Wi-Fi) can see each other's MAC addresses because they are necessary for directing traffic within that network.
 However, MAC addresses are not visible beyond the local network.
 MAC addresses often look like: <b>3A-34-52-C4-69-B8</b>.</li>

 <li><b>Cookies:</b> Cookies are small pieces of data stored on a user's device by websites they visit.
 These cookies can contain information such as login credentials, site preferences, and browsing history.
-While they're not able to uniquely identify on their, cookies can be used to track user activity across websites and build up a profile of their behavior and interests.</li>
+While they're not able to uniquely identify on their own, cookies can be used to track user activity across websites and build up a profile of their behavior and interests.</li>
 </ul>

 <h1>How to protect yourself</h1>